johannes-mueller/Podregilo/README.md

 Arduino based hardware to control a podcasting DAW.

+## Disclaimer

+By now this project is far from being useful.
+It might be interesting to other developers though.

 # Goal

 We are developing and constructing an Arduino based hardware box to control our